 dnscache runs chrooted in the directory specified by the $ROOT

 environment variable, under the uid and gid specified by the $UID and

 $GID environment variables.
 In case $USETEXTFORMAT is set, dnscache

-will send queries even for CurveDNS enabled name servers in with
+will send queries even for CurveDNS enabled name servers using standard

 dnscache can be adviced to go to unencrypted fallback mode, if hostname